itm/itm-build-tools/README.md

     $ mvn checkstyle:checkstyle site

-This generates a checkstyle reportand a HTML page. "site" makes sure, that all css-Files, etc. are avaiable.
-The html page(s) is(are) located at ${module}/target/site/checkstyle.html.
-If you are only interested in the plain report, you can leave out the "site" target.
+This generates a checkstyle reportand a HTML page.
+Using the target `site` we assure, that all css-Files, etc. are avaiable.
+The html page(s) is(are) located at `${module}/target/site/checkstyle.html`.

+If you are only interested in the plain report, you can leave out the `site` target.

 More info can be found at: [Checkstyle Project][checkstyle] and [Maven Checkstyle Plugin][maven-checkstyle-plugin].